alexarmerov/SARS-CoV-2/docs/Configuration.md

 reference_genome: CoV2.fasta

 ```
 ##### - Path to VirVarSeq scripts.
-Please, replace PathVirVarSeq with the path to the VirVarSeq scripts on your system.
+Please, replace PathVirVarSeq with the path to the VirVarSeq directory on your system.
 ```
 path_virvarseq: /PathVirVarSeq/VirVarSeq